praekeltfoundation/rp-documentation/README.md

     export RAPIDPRO_REDIS_URL="redis://10.200.10.1:6379/0"
     ```

+    **Note**: The RapidPro containers expect the Postgres database specified above to already exist.

 2. Start the containers:

     ```bash
     docker-compose up
     ```

+    **Note**: The RapidPro server container will by default — due to the `MANAGEPY_MIGRATE` envvar being set to "on" — run the Django migrate command on every startup.
+This means that the database tables will be initialised if they don't already exist on the first run of the container or migrations will be run if running a newer version the container.

 3. Browse to `http://localhost:8000` to access the RapidPro UI and setup the first Organisation